AphelionD/aes-file-locker/README.md

 - Passwords support special characters such as Chinese, and the password can be changed.
 - It can automatically determine whether to encrypt or decrypt.
 - Files support dynamic updates, with only the newly modified files being encrypted each time.
-Each file has its own unique key.
+- Each file has its own unique key.
+- Decrypted and encrypted files can be separated.
+If you only want to sync encrypted files to a cloud service, this is exactly what you need!
+- The size of your files will NOT be encrypted.

 # Encryption Process